-- 3.1.1 Regional Plans will set objectives, policies and methods to implement Policy 1.2.3 by providing for the management of culturally sensitive information and the protection of culturally sensitive areas through the use of silent files and heritage alert layers by local authorities; - 3.1.2 Regional Plans will set objectives, policies and methods to implement Policy 1.2.5 by promoting or restricting access to historic heritage places or areas to ensure the values Kāi Tahu associate with these places may be upheld in accordance with tikaka Māori; - 3.1.3 Regional Plans will set objectives, policies and methods to implement Policy 1.1.2 by having regard to the Te Rūnunga o Ngai Tahu, Hazardous Substances and New Organisms Policy Statement, 2008 when developing objectives, policies and methods for the management of hazardous substances and new organisms; - 3.1.4 Regional Plans will set objectives, policies and methods to implement policy 2.1.1 6, 2.2.4, 3.9.4, 4.2.3, and 4.5.1, by including provisions to: - a.
+- 3.1.1 Regional Plans will set objectives, policies and methods to implement Policy 1.2.3 by providing for the management of culturally sensitive information and the protection of culturally sensitive areas through the use of silent files and heritage alert layers by local authorities; - 3.1.2 Regional Plans will set objectives, policies and methods to implement Policy 1.2.5 by promoting or restricting access to historic heritage places or areas to ensure the values Kāi Tahu associate with these places may be upheld in accordance with tikaka Māori; - 3.1.3 Regional Plans will set objectives, policies and methods to implement Policy 1.1.2 by having regard to the Te Rūnunga o Ngāi Tahu, Hazardous Substances and New Organisms Policy Statement, 2008 when developing objectives, policies and methods for the management of hazardous substances and new organisms; - 3.1.4Regional Plans will set objectives, policies and methods to implement policies2.1.1 6, 2.2.4, 3.9.4, 4.2.3, and 4.5.1, by including provisions to: - a.
 Manage land uses and vegetation removal within the beds of lakes and rivers and the coastal environment; - b.
 Manage change in river morphology; - c.
-Encourage restoration of water margins; - d.
-Apply emission standards to domestic fuel burners, that support good human health while ensuring homes in Otago have adequate heating; - e.
-Managing noise in the coastal marine area; - f.
-Identifying and protecting historic heritage places, areas or landscapes located in the beds of rivers, lakes and wetlands or the coastal marine area; - g.
-Manage the effects of the use of contaminated land on: - i. on the quality of air, water or land; - ii. in the coastal marine area, and the beds of rivers, lakes and other waterbodies;
+Encourage restoration of water margins;